 Nietszche has a similar bone to pick with Buddhism/Stoicism.
 As I learned from a drunk philosophy student in Rome, Nietszche sees both as life-denying.

 Why don’t you become as powerful as you can to have as much control over world as possible

-Think of bear in woods, when bear comes into conflict of interest with other bears or animals over prey or w/e
+Think of a bear in the woods.
+When bear comes into conflict of interest with other bears or nature over prey or honey or whatever it wants

 Should bear go meditate in the mountains in an orange robe